-The historical financial information of our Group has been prepared in accordance with HKFRSs (which includes all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and interpretations issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and accounting principles generally accepted in Hong Kong.
-All HKFRSs effective for the accounting period commencing from 1 January 2019, including HKFRS 9 Financial Instruments and HKFRS 15 Revenue from Contracts with Customers and HKFRS 16 Lease together with the relevant transitional provisions, have been early adopted by the Group in the preparation of the historical financial information throughout the Track Record Period and in the period covered by the interim comparative financial information.
+The historical financial information of our Group has been prepared in accordance with HKFRSs (which includes all Hong Kong Accounting Standards, Hong Kong Accounting Standards ("HKASs") and interpretation issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and accounting principles generally accepted in Hong Kong.
+All HKFRSs effective for the accounting period commencing from 1 January 2018, including HKFRS 9 Financial Instruments and HKFRS 15 Revenue from

+Contracts with Customers together with the relevant transitional provisions, have been early adopted by the Group in the preparation of the historical financial information throughout the Track Record Period.